 - The tutor contacts the student to set up a weekly schedule.

 The majority of students who come to Canada have an amazing experience and thrive in their new environment with us.
-However, sometimes students come to our program in the hopes that things that some of their life struggles will be fixed.
-Often, an abroad experience can make the struggles worse due to a lack of ability to communicate effectively in English.
-Whenever a student is struggling with adjustment to a new culture, culture shock, depression, anxiety, gaming or substance addiction they should visit the school counselor for support.
+However, sometimes students come to our program in the hopes that some of their personal struggles back home will be fixed.
+Sometimes this is the case, but sometimes instead, an abroad experience may make their struggles worse due to a lack of ability to communicate effectively in English or direct support from family.

 Welcome to your new life in the Kootenay Lake School District.
-We are so delighted that you have chosen our district for your Canadian learning and living experience.
-Homestay is a very important component in our program as being happy in the home is really important to the overall success of a student's time in Canada.
+We are delighted that you have chosen our district for your Canadian educational and cultural experience.
+Homestay is a very important component in our program, as being happy in the home is vitally important to the overall success of a student's time in Canada.
 A homestay contractor will be assigned to each student and will meet with each student individually each month in a private conversation outside of the homestay home, to ensure that the student is safe and happy in their homestay.
 After the meeting, the homestay contractor will write a report that will be sent to the student's parents each month so that the family knows what is being done on a regular and consistent basis to ensure the support of their son or daughter.